Mobile-Side BLE Connectivity for Medical Devices: Webinar

 Bluetooth Low Energy for Connected Medical Devices Webinar

 Medical device developers, manufacturers and R&D groups have experience implementing Bluetooth Low Energy (BLE) on the firmware side, where everything is under your control.
 But architecting BLE for the mobile side, where control rests firmly in the smartphone’s OS, is far more challenging.
-To arrive at the right solutions, you need the right understanding of the inherent complexities of mobile BLE connectivity.
+To arrive at the right solutions, you need an understanding of the inherent complexities of mobile BLE connectivity.

 Webinar Recording